Multi-Functional RIS-Enabled in SAGIN for IoT: A Hybrid Deep Reinforcement Learning Approach with Compressed Twin-Models: Simulation Results

 \subsection{Computational Complexity Analysis}

 Table~\ref{fig:performance_comparison} analyzes the computational complexity of the proposed CHIMERA scheme, its simplified version and the baseline methods.
 We define $N_B$ as the training mini-batch size, $N_L$ as the number of neural network layers and $N_H$ as the number of hidden neuron weights per layer.
 Note that for simplicity and for fair comparison, we use equivalent layers for each method and identical number of neurons for each layer.
 Notation of $0\leq \upsilon \leq 1$ is the compression ratio.
 Additionally, we denote $N_{\text{VAE}} = N_{L,\text{VE}} N_{H, \text{VE}}^2 + N_{L,\text{VD}} N_{H, \text{VD}}^2$ as the computational complexity of a single VAE compression model, where $N_{L,\text{VE/VD}}$ and $N_{H, \text{VE/VD}}$ indicate the number of layers and of neurons of the encoder/decoder, respectively.
 Moreover, we conduct several rounds and for averaging the per-step time overhead required.
 Simulations are performed using an Intel Core i7-13700 central processing unit (CPU) and NVIDIA GeForce RTX 4060 graphics processing unit (GPU).
-Each agent of DQN, DDPG, MADDPG, CHIMERA w/o twin-model \& compression, CHIMERA w/o twin-model, CHIMERA w/o compression, and CHIMERA requires a storage memory of $\{2.79, 2.62, 1.57, 3.15, 4.12, 6.29, 7.3\}$ (MB) and the execution time of $\{23.1, 14.8, 3.71, 7.7, 4.5, 9.16, 6.96\}$ (s) per step.
+Each agent of DQN, DDPG, MADDPG, CHIMERA w/o twin-model \& compression, CHIMERA w/o twin-model, CHIMERA w/o compression, and CHIMERA requires a storage memory of $\{2.79, 2.62, 1.57, 3.15, 4.12, 6.29, 7.3\}$ MB and the execution time of $\{23.1, 14.8, 3.71, 7.7, 4.5, 9.16, 6.96\}$ s per step.
 The results indicate that CHIMERA significantly reduces runtime compared to the non-compressed framework, demonstrating the practical benefit in accelerating training.
 Even though with the fastest execution time of MADDPG, the lack of flexibility in handling node specific actions limits their learning capability in large-scale complex systems.
-In summary, the proposed CHIMERA framework effectively balances computational complexity and execution efficiency, which is especially well-suited for real-time operation in future joint and communication and computing systems.
+Note that the processing speed of deep learning techniques is relative, as it highly depends on the computing capability of the CPU/GPU and the degree of parallelism in the system architecture.
+For instance, second-level delays can be reduced to the millisecond level, thereby better matching the coherent channel time.
+In summary, the proposed CHIMERA framework effectively balances computational complexity and execution efficiency, which is especially well-suited for real-time operation in future joint communication and computing systems.